tdwg/website/content/pages/conferences/2022/index.md

 ## Abstracts

-Abstracts are required for all contributions listed in the program (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collections).
+Abstracts are required for all contributions listed in the program (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/384/).
 Presenters are required to complete conference registration before abstracts can be published.

-The call for abstracts will be distributed in the second week in May with a deadline of 1 July.
-Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
+**The [call for abstracts](https://www.tdwg.org/conferences/2022/call-for-abstracts/) is out with a deadline of 1 July.**  Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
 Alternatively, open contributions for talks and virtual posters/infographics will also be accepted.

-**Notification of provisional acceptance of abstracts** should be available to all authors on or before the 15 July (end of [early registration](https://events.pensoft.net/events/tdwg-2022-hybrid-conference)).
+**Notification of provisional acceptance of abstracts** should be available to all authors within 15 days of submission or before 15 July (end of [early registration](https://events.pensoft.net/events/tdwg-2022-hybrid-conference)).

 ## Hosts and in-person logistics